The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 The insula is the part of your brain where all of your internal sensory input comes together, from your heart, lungs, stomach, intestines, and so on.
 They signal needs such as thirst, hunger, pain, and the need to breathe.
 It also gets input from a separate set of receptors on your skin and mouth: temperature, pain, itch, ache, and touch.

 The insula plays a key role in the development of the sensation of self and self-awareness which enables the development of insight.
-Which is key to making good decisions with regards to ourselves or trusting others.
+Which is key to making good decisions about ourselves or trusting others.

 When we attune to another’s behavior and expressions of intention – facial expressions, body gestures, tone of voice, mirror neurons fire in our brain.
 Information from these mirror neurons travels from the cortex of our brain through the insula.